 How Fast Should My Child Go In A Go-Kart?
-What Is an Acceptable Speed?
+What Is An Acceptable Speed?

 50cc go-karts are powered by a small 2-stroke engine, similar to one you’d find on a chainsaw.
 An important thing to know when shopping for a 50cc kart is that these are essentially sold and listed as 49cc.
 This is primarily because most of the 50cc engines are actually “49-point-something-cc”.
-There is no difference in the power, speed or safety.

 Because of that, you and your child should feel positive while operating a kart.
 You can teach and practice safe driving habits.
 You and your child should understand the proper use of the components, such as the throttle and brakes.
 And always remember to follow common safety practices and wear appropriate safety equipment.

-Is Go-Karting Safe for Kids?
+Is Go-Karting Safe For Kids?

 - Wear proper boots that will not untie or fall off